-If you have a larger list, it's important to find the right sending frequency.
+It's important to find the right sending frequency.
 If you send too often, your subscribers will get burned out and may unsubscribe or mark your email as spam.
 If you send too infrequently, you won't establish a good reputation.
 As a general rule, you want to contact your subscribers a few times a week, but that depends on the relationship you have with your contacts and the type of content you provide.

 - Pay attention to the spam filter testing before sending

 This is an option on the summary step of creating a campaign.
 While it’s not truly predictable of your inbox placement for that campaign, this feature will let you know if it spots any major issues with your email that could affect delivery.

 - Don’t send a single graphic/image

 Sending an email that only contains a graphic is a sure-fire way to have delivery issues.
 You should take the time to design an email with text and graphics - not just a single image.
 On the flip side, it's not necessarily better to send plain text emails.
 The general rule is to have a good, balanced mix of images and text.
 Also, make sure that your images are optimized in size: heavy images can trigger antispam and penalize the user experience.

 - Don’t use a free email address as your “from” email